Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning: Limitations

 For the initial straightforward comparisons among the tokens, we stripped whitespace and leading \_ from tokens (used to indicate leading whitespace), but we did not strip other special symbols.
 Some vocabulary files included things like trailing w or leading \#\# (presumably indicating something about a word boundary).\footnote{E.g. \#\#rook, \#\#take, and \#\#washed are examples of tokens from funnel-transformer\_small.} For more detailed comparisons, we cleaned the files more aggressively, stripping from tokens anything that was not a space or in the Latin alphabet (upper- or lower-case).

 \appendixsection{Word lists} This section is about the lists we used in making our categories.

 The HarperCollins 2019 word list (CSW19)~\cite{CSW19} is a list of words that are allowable in the English-language version of Scrabble.
-As far as we can tell, CSW19 is the most recent \textit{longest} version of the list (words were removed in more recent versions), which makes it the most suitable for our purposes.
-We used CSW19 because it is highly-overseen,~\footnote{Funnily, overseen means the opposite of overlooked!} meaning there are unlikely to be many mistakes and there should be relative consensus on the information in it, and because it provides consistent part-of-speech information.\footnote{We did find a few small mistakes or typos, which we corrected in our version of the list.} Even so, it is not without caveats.
+As far as we can tell, CSW19 is the most recent \textit{longest} version of the list (words were removed in more recent versions), which makes it the most suitable for our purposes.\footnote{We did find a few small mistakes or typos, which we corrected in our version of the list.} Even so, it is not without caveats.
+Since originally sharing this preprint, we have learned that the parts of speech we applied from the CSW19 list are less straightforward than we initially thought.
+It includes very rare words and senses which we may have used in place of more typical parts of speech~\cite{fatsis2026jake}.

 We used the S2 list~\cite{dwyl_english_words} because it is more generous in its inclusion of words and contains lengths outside of the range 2-15.

 There are 279,496 entries in CSW19.
 Those words occur across the 38 vocabulary files we obtained from Hugging Face 421,490 times as 83,343 unique tokens (looking at clean, lower-cased versions of the tokens in the files).
 Their average length was \num{6.872312510379843}, and average unique length was \num{8.115162641133628}.
 There are 279,585 in CSW19 combined with our list of affixes.
 There are 370,105 in the alphabet-only (clean) version of S2; the creators of S2 also created this clean version.
 There are 466,550 in the base version of S2.
 Combining down any repeated words, we get a list of 458,654 alphabet-only words, and a list of 585,006 more inclusive words.
 Adding in our list that combined CSW19 and affixes brings the total up to 458,685; there are only about 30 items in that list that were not already in the S2 word list.